renovatebot/renovate/docs/usage/upgrade-recommendations.md

 ## Project with five year old dependencies

-Let's assume you the Dependency Dashboard shows 50+ updates and you have multiple `major` versions pending.
+Let's assume your Dependency Dashboard lists more than 50 updates, and you have a few `major` version updates pending.

 We recommend that you first update any dependencies that have critical updates for CVEs or other security related improvements.
 Then update your framework tooling so you're current again.